 As an inclusive school our facilities are evaluated in relation to the needs of children and young people with SEND.
-Should it be necessary to have specific equipment to meet the needs these are generally met from the school's budget e.g. writing slopes etc. Where this is not the case, there are a number of outside agencies who can be contacted to provide specific equipment on a loan basis i.e. a Braille machine, specific chairs.
-Partnership with other schools also provides an opportunity to share resources for specific SEND needs.
+The needs of children with SEND can change on a daily basis and it is the role of the class teacher, with support from the SENCo, to ensure the child receives support and resources to meet their needs.
+Should it be necessary to have specific equipment to meet the needs these are generally met from the school's budget e.g. writing slopes and wobble cushions etc. Where this is not the case, there are a number of outside agencies who can be contacted to provide specific equipment on a loan basis i.e. a Braille machine, specific chairs.
+Partnership with other schools and through our trust also provides an opportunity to share resources for specific SEND needs.